marouane53/surg-bench/REPORT_GENERATION.md

 ## Data Consistency

-All three reports are generated from the same data pipeline using the `emit_report()` function in `src/evalsys/reporting.py`.
+All report artifacts are generated from the same data pipeline using the `emit_report()` function in `src/evalsys/reporting.py`.
 This ensures:

 ✅ All numerical statistics are identical across reports ✅ Same calculation methods for averages, percentages, and scores